 Can I build any kind of frame?

 No!
-You only have 5 days, and unless you have lots of experience of framebuilding (in which case you probably wouldn't be coming on the course!) the time available is only sufficient for most people to build either a conventional lugged road frame and forks, or a fillet brazed frame only, either ATB or road.
+You only have 5 days, and unless you have lots of experience of framebuilding the time available is only sufficient for most people to build either a conventional lugged road frame and forks, or a fillet brazed frame only, either ATB or road.

 You can only build a steel frame.
 You cannot build an aluminium, titanium, all or part carbon frame.
 You can use Reynolds 525, 631 or 853 for your frame, but you cannot use 953.
-You can make a frame with S&S Couplings, but you cannot fit the couplings yourself.
-Dave must fit these to your tubes before the course.
-If you have the necessary experience you may be able to fit an eccentric bottom bracket or build a tricycle frame, but you cannot build a tandem, recumbent, BMX, 24" (or smaller) wheel, folding or suspension frame.
+You can make a frame with S&S couplings, but you cannot fit the couplings yourself, Dave must fit these to your tubes before the course.
+If you have the necessary experience you may be able to fit an eccentric bottom bracket, build a tricycle frame, or TIG weld, but you cannot build a tandem, recumbent, BMX, 24" (or smaller) wheel, folding or suspension frame.

 Is 5 days long enough?

 Yes it is!
 The emphasis of the course is "hands on" under close supervision.
-The system we use to build a frame is a series of definite steps that start off quick and easy to do.
-The jigs and fixtures help reduce a lot of the fiddly stuff.
+The system you will use to build a frame is a series of definite steps that start off relatively quick and easy to do.
+Jigs and fixtures help reduce a lot of the fiddly stuff.
 By the end of the first day you should have a set of sub-assemblies ready to start building the frame on the second day.
 Over 150 people have completed the course so far and all have taken away perfectly good frames at the end of the week.

 Is accommodation or lunch included?